 When building a new website, it’s important to first think about the goals you want it to achieve.
-You also want to have a general idea for how you’d like it to look and represent your brand.
+You also want to have a general idea of how you’d like it to look and represent your brand.
 Many clients often go into a web project expecting the company they hire to do this work for them.
 But a web development company isn’t going to be able to deliver the website of your dreams without knowing what that dream looks like or the goals you want it to fulfill.
-In order for the website to be a success, they need a foundational vision to guide them through the creative process.
+For the website to be a success, they need a foundational vision to guide them through the creative process.

 So, how exactly do you begin coming up with a vision for your website?
 Below are some tips:

 - Establish what you’d like users to do while visiting your site.

 - Seek design inspiration from other websites that capture the look and feel you’d like your site to have.